 Annual Town Meeting

 The annual election of Members of the Board of Selectmen & School Board Members is held on the first Monday in April of each year at the Easton Town Office.
-The polls are open from 9:00 PM to 6:30 PM.
-At 8:00 PM the meeting reconvenes at the Easton Elementary School Cafeteria where residents vote on the articles presented in the warrant in open town meeting.
+The polls are open from 9 AM to 6:30 PM.
+At 8 PM, the meeting reconvenes at the Easton Elementary School Cafeteria where residents vote on the articles presented in the warrant in an open town meeting.

-The State typically holds Elections on the second Tuesday in June and first Tuesday in November of each year.
-The Primary Election is held on the second Tuesday of June of each even numbered year, while the General Election is held on the first Tuesday in November also in each even numbered year.
+The State typically holds Elections on the second Tuesday in June and the first Tuesday in November of each year.
+The Primary Election is held on the second Tuesday of June of each even-numbered year, while the General Election is held on the first Tuesday in November also in each even-numbered year.
 Referendums may be held at either the June or November election.
-The polls are open from 8:00 AM to 8:00 PM at the Town Office located at 3 Station Road.
+The polls are open from 8 AM to 8 PM at the Easton Odd Fellows’ Hall/Community Center located at 23 Station Road.